-Skin care can get tricky in the winter.
-After all, outdoor activities in cold and windy weather can take a toll on your skin – skiing, snow shoeing, sledding, hot tubbing – just to name a few.
+Outdoor activities in cold and windy weather will take a toll on your skin – skiing, snow shoeing, sledding, hot-tubbing just to name a few – these are hard on your skin.
 Your skin is in and out of conditions guaranteed to create chapping.

 1. Cover as much of your skin as possible with mufflers, gloves, goggles, scarves, and ski masks.

 This trick will envelope your skin in warmth and humidity which are sure ways to protect from chapping.
 Be creative and try to cover as much skin as you can.
 Splurge and buy what you need or be inventive with scarfs, beanies and mufflers.
 Use functional gloves so you’re not tempted to remove them when you need a good grip.

 This is not a time of year to be fussy about the feel of moisturizer on your skin.
 You need a rich and occlusive product that traps moisture in your skin.
 Look for ingredients like botanical oils, shea butter, glycerin, ceramides, hyaluronic acid, and even lanolin if you are not allergic to wool.

 Apply moisturizer after every washing or showering of your skin – hands, face, arms and legs all need moisturizer after every cleansing and even in between if your skin is starting to chap.
 Moisturizers work best when applied within 3 minutes after toweling dry.

 3. Avoid the use of harsh soaps and steamy hot water when you bathe and wash your skin.